MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/configuration-management/overview.md

 **Potential activities**

 * Review OS and Application vulnerabilities.
-* Modify disaster recovery plans (intrusive and non-instrusive) as necessary.
+* Modify disaster recovery plans (intrusive and non-intrusive) as necessary.
 * Implement configuration drift monitoring.
 * Maintain and execute patch cycles.
 * Prepare quarterly report including SLA costs versus business impact, along with results from recovery plan testing.

 # Next steps
-When planning your deployment, you will need to consider where logging data is stored and how you integrate cloud-based [reporting and monitoring services](https://review.docs.microsoft.com/en-us/azure/architecture/cloud-adoption/infrastructure/logs-and-reporting/overview?branch=brian%2FCOMIntegration) with your existing processes and tools.
+When planning your deployment, you will need to consider where logging data is stored and how you integrate cloud-based [reporting and monitoring services](../../infrastructure/logs-and-reporting/overview.md) with your existing processes and tools.